 By Roy Burner - Minister of the Gospel

 Snake in the grass is a deceitful or treacherous person.
 We are seeing more of this trend rather than integrity that was once bountiful.
-The immorality of man is prevailing along with the desire for power and control towards advancing one's agenda.
+The immorality of man is prevailing along with the desire for power and control towards advancing such an agenda.

 The prophet Isaiah warned of a culture that ushers ungodly lifestyles into acceptance: Woe to them that call evil good, and good evil; put darkness for light, and light for darkness; put bitter for sweet, and bitter for sweet.
 Woe to them that are wise in their own eyes, and prudent in their own sight (Isaiah 5:20-23).

 Such had not gone unnoticed by God; as identified in the next verse: Therefore as the fire devours the stubble, and the flames consume the chaff so their root shall be as rottenness, because they have cast away the law of the Lord; and despised the word of the Holy One (Isaiah 5:24).
 (Comment)

 There is a laxity of identifying the truth in a culture that is abundantly supplied with many snake in the grass types; who are out for their own gain.
 Scripture tells the characteristics of such:

 They are presumptuous and self-willed.
 They speak evil of the things they understand not.
 They entice unstable souls.
 They speak words of emptiness, they allure through the lusts of the flesh.
 While they promise liberty, they themselves are the servants of corruption (2 Peter 2:10-19).

 Examples given In the snake in the grass definition: Benedict Arnold and Judas, Jesus' disciple; both having betrayed the trust given, suffering in the end for their deceitful ways.

 Unfortunately, many fall into the same category today, who abuse the position they have been placed in, with failure to uphold the integrity of their office.
 There is a war of words; to deceive one into acceptance of ungodly ways, that would not benefit mankind, rather bring reproach and possible judgment from on high.